Alfresco/acs-deployment/docs/helm/eks-deployment.md

     --set global.alfrescoRegistryPullSecrets=quay-registry-secret \
     --atomic \
     --timeout 9m0s \
-    --namespace=acs
+    --namespace=alfresco
     ```
     NOTE: The command will wait until the deployment is ready so please be patient.

 ## Access

-If the deployment was successful the following URLs will be available:
+When the deployment has completed the following URLs will be available:

 * Repository: https://acs.opsexp.alfresco.me:443/alfresco
 * ADW: https://acs.opsexp.alfresco.me:443/workspace/